 Step 2.
 Join the Conversation!

 We know that your experience of Yosemite National Park is important!
-Whether you come to the park every week, or have yet to visit, we want to hear from you!
+Whether you come to the park every week, or have yet to visit, we want to hear from you during the open comment periods.

 Visit our keyboard shortcuts docs for details